-Pilecki was 40 years old when he voluntarily went in, under the alias Tomasz Serafinski.
-He was a young, well-trained soldier, who participated in the Russo-Polish War of 1919-1920; in September 1939, the beginning of the Second World War, he fought against the Germans under the command of Major Jan Włodarkiewicz.
-Together with Włodarkiewicz they built a resistance movement – the Polish Secret Army – which expanded rapidly across Poland.
+Pilecki was 40 years old when he voluntarily went in under the alias Tomasz Serafinski.
+He was a young, well-trained soldier who had participated in the Russo-Polish War of 1919–1920; in September 1939, the beginning of the Second World War, he'd fought against the Germans under the command of Major Jan Włodarkiewicz.
+Together with Włodarkiewicz they built a resistance movement, the Polish Secret Army, which expanded rapidly across Poland.

-In the summer of 1940, raids began in Warsaw – the Germans used to stop randomly and deport people to Auschwitz, which had just opened.
+In the summer of 1940, raids began in Warsaw; the Germans used to stop people randomly and deport them to Auschwitz, which had just opened.
 These raids were meant to sow terror and to put together a servile workforce.
-Major Włodarkiewicz and Pilecki decided to learn more about the camp where two members of their organisation were already interned.
-They wanted to organise the fight from within, and Pilecki volunteered to do it.
+Major Włodarkiewicz and Pilecki decided to learn more about the camp where, two members of their organization were already interned.
+They wanted to organize the fight from within, and Pilecki volunteered to do it.

 Once he was a prisoner, what did he do exactly?

-He soon began to implement what they called the "conspiracy".
+He soon began to implement what they called the "conspiracy."
 In the fall of 1940, he created a network of five prisoners who didn’t know each other, in order to limit losses in the event of arrests by the Gestapo.
 His first task was to improve the life conditions of its members.
-Priorities were for all members of the network to find a job "under one roof", to avoid the harsh climatic conditions, to be under the command of a non-brutal kapo and to be better treated in hospitals by asking civilians to give them drugs and vaccines.
-Pilecki and his network infiltrated most of the camp’s administrations (you have to bear in mind that the SS used some prisoners as second-in-commands).
+Priorities were for all members of the network to find a job "under one roof," to avoid the harsh climatic conditions, to be under the command of a non-brutal kapo, and to be better treated in hospitals by asking civilians to give them drugs and vaccines.
+Pilecki and his network infiltrated most of the camp’s administrations (you have to bear in mind that the SS used some prisoners as second-in-commands) and succeeded.

 The first reports were transmitted by released prisoners.
 Later, everything was relative to the success of escape attempts.
-Some escapes were truly spectacular – for example on the 20th of June 1942, four prisoners armed and dressed as SS came out of the camp through the front door in broad daylight, using the car of the camp commander.
+Some escapes were truly spectacular—for example on June 20, 1942, four prisoners armed and dressed as SS came out of the camp through the front door in broad daylight, using the car of the camp commander.
 Information was also transmitted via civilians.
-They were forwarded to the underground HQ in Warsaw, and from there transmitted to the Polish government, who were in exile in London.
+They were forwarded to the underground HQ in Warsaw, and from there they were transmitted to the Polish government, who were in exile in London.

-Their most impressive feat was the making of a radio transmitter using parts they found around the camp: it actually worked for several months in 1942.
-It was hidden in the hospital, a place the SS were reluctant to go and it'd transmit information at different times of the day to avoid being detected.
-But a member of the organisation was too talkative and this radio eventually had to be removed.
+Their most impressive feat was the making of a radio transmitter using parts they found around the camp: It actually worked during several months in 1942.
+It was hidden in the hospital, a place the SS were reluctant to go to, and it'd transmit information at different times of the day to avoid being detected.
+But a member of the organization was too talkative, and this radio eventually had to be removed.
 Their reports included essential information about the awful treatment of the Jewish population of the camp.

 What were the initial reactions of the free world?